kasper-piskorski/docs/pages/overview/getting_started.md

 title: Setup Guide
 keywords: setup, getting started
 last_updated: August 10, 2016
-tags: [getting_started]
+tags: [getting_started, graql]
-summary: "Setup guide for MindmapsDB"
+summary: "This document will teach you how to set up a Mindmaps environment, start it up and load an example dataset to make a query using our query language, Graql."
 sidebar: home_sidebar
 permalink: getting_started.html
 folder: overview
 ---

-# Setup Guide

-This document will teach you how to set up a Mindmaps environment, start it up and load an example dataset to make a query using our query language, Graql.

 ## Download and Install Mindmaps

-> **Prerequisites**
-> Mindmaps requires Java 8 (Standard Edition) with the `$JAVA_HOME` set
+{% include note.html content="Mindmaps requires Java 8 (Standard Edition) with the `$JAVA_HOME` set accordingly.
-> accordingly.
-Mindmaps also requires Maven 3.
+Mindmaps also requires Maven 3." %}

 The latest version of mindmaps can be downloaded from the [downloads page](downloads.html).
 Unzip it and run the following in the terminal: